patrick-baker/SIID/README.md

 - [Nodemon](https://nodemon.io/)
 - [Postico](https://eggerapps.at/postico/) Or a similar PostgreSQL GUI

+## Steps
+1. Google Cloud setup
+2. AWS Bucket setup
+3. Database setup
+4. NPM Install

+## Google Cloud

 Next you'll need a Google account and Google Cloud Console running on your computer
 1. The SIID model is the Google Cloud Platform project (named Rankchoice) if you are using this ML model get access from SIID.
-If you are using a different one you'll need to update the cloud console endpoint in the /server/routes/autoML.router.js
+If you are using a different one you'll need to update the cloud console endpoint in the /server/routes/`autoML.router.js`.
+This shows up in two different places in the `autoML.router.js` file
+    - You'll find the information in the "Test & Use" tab starts with `https://automl...` ends with `...predict`
 2. Once your google account is associated with the SIID model, or another model, you'll need to setup the Cloud Console on your local machine.
 [Quick Start](https://cloud.google.com/sdk/docs/quickstart-macos)
 3. Make sure you follow the instructions that include both the .json key in your PATH variable, and update your .bash_profile so Google can access the console.
 If you are seeing a `gcloud auth ...` error double check these settings.

-#AWS Management Console
+## AWS Management Console

 We'll be using S3 and IAM
 We'll setup the Group, Then the bucket, then the user.